Jimmy Woo

 Swingin’ sixties here he comes

 Circa 1960 the Claw vanished from the scene.
-The FBI reassigned star agent Jimmy Woo to other cases.
-It would seem that he met with Captain America during one such unchronicled investigation.
+The FBI reassigned star agent James Woo to other cases.

-In 1967, Captain America consulted Woo about a case he and Nick Fury had handled two years prior.
 After Cap and Fury finished explaining the encounter, Woo drew the correct conclusion.
 Only the Yellow Claw could be behind such a weird and formidable plan.

 This is how Mr. Woo became acquainted with Mr. Fury, who would soon play an important role in his life.